dbaltas/monte-carlo-for-dummies/02-direct-light/readme.md

 A rectangle 125x32.
 A flashlight with round shape, red in the middle white outside on the left center part of the image,
-is shooting red light towards the right center
+is shooting red light towards the right center.

-Helper info about canvas, positioning and color pallette in this [doc](https://docs.google.com/spreadsheets/d/1BydYF5Aa_xKUDXgPKSL9cN4QbD8yq2vslvwRQBO_mws/edit?usp=sharing)
+Helper info about canvas, positioning and color pallette in this [doc](https://docs.google.com/spreadsheets/d/1BydYF5Aa_xKUDXgPKSL9cN4QbD8yq2vslvwRQBO_mws/edit?usp=sharing).

 ## Reasoning

+TBD

 ## run